-American Municipal Power, Inc.

-AMP is a not-for-profit Ohio corporation organized to provide electric capacity and energy and to furnish other services to its members on a cooperative basis.
+American Municipal Power, Inc. ("AMP") is a not-for-profit Ohio corporation organized to provide electric capacity and energy and to furnish other services to its members on a cooperative basis.
 AMP is a tax-exempt organization for federal tax purposes under Section 501(c)(12) of the Internal Revenue Service Code.
-AMP is a membership organization comprised of 82 municipalities throughout Ohio, two municipalities in West Virginia, 30 municipalities in Pennsylvania, seven municipalities in Michigan, five municipalities in Virginia and three municipalities in Kentucky, all but one of which own and operate electric systems.
+AMP is a membership organization comprised of 82 municipalities throughout Ohio, two municipalities in West Virginia, 30 municipalities in Pennsylvania, seven municipalities in Michigan, five municipalities in Virginia, and three municipalities in Kentucky, all but one of which own and operate electric systems.
 AMP purchases and generates electric capacity and energy for sale to its members.
 AMP's primary base load electric generating facility, known as the Richard H. Gorsuch Generating Station ("Gorsuch Project"), is located near Marietta, Ohio.
 AMPO, Inc. is a for-profit subsidiary that provides electric and natural gas aggregation consulting services to both members and nonmembers in Ohio.
-All intercompany transactions between American Municipal Power, Inc. and AMPO, Inc. have been eliminated in preparation of the combined financial statements.